Growing up I was never a fan of the leftover turkey soup which alway found it’s way to our table after Thanksgiving and Christmas.

 Make this leftover turkey soup recipe your own…

 I like to think of new ways to use up left-over turkey.
 When you cook as much curry as I do, it’s not difficult.

-The following day I removed as much meat as I could and made a turkey stock with the carcass.
-To make the stock I simply added a couple chopped carrots, 2 chopped onions, a couple celery sticks, two inches of ginger sliced into coin shapes and smashed, six cloves of garlic which were also smashed, enough water to cover, a bunch of coriander and two bay leaves.
+Just remove as much meat as you can from the carcass.
+Then simply add a couple chopped carrots, 2 chopped onions, a couple celery sticks, two inches of ginger sliced into coin shapes and smashed, six smashed cloves of garlic and enough water to cover/ Add a handful of chopped coriander (cilantro) and simmer for 2 to 4 hours.
 Easy!

 Pour the stock through a sieve and use immediately in this leftover turkey soup, store in the fridge for up to three days or freeze.

 Infuse the mustard seeds in oil over high heat until they begin to crackle.